ropensci-archive/roweb2/content/technotes/2020-04-16-extracting-ebird-data-from-a-polygon/index.md

 Looks like it worked!
 We got just the points within the polygon as intended.
 Two final notes:

-1. If you're working with the full EBD (a 200+ GB file), you'll need to follow step 1 and subset the data using `auk` prior to importing into R. However, if you've used the custom download form to get an EBD subset, your file is likely small enough that you can read the data directly into R with `read_ebd()` and skip straight to step 2.
+1. If you're working with the full EBD (a 200+ GB file), you'll need to follow step 1 and subset the data using auk prior to importing into R. However, if you've used the custom download form to get an EBD subset, your file is likely small enough that you can read the data directly into R with `read_ebd()` and skip straight to step 2.
 2. If your intention is to eventually [zero-fill the EBD](https://cornelllabofornithology.github.io/ebird-best-practices/ebird.html#ebird-zf) to produce presence-absence data you'll need to include the sampling event data file in the `auk_ebd()`, subset both the EBD and sampling event data files separately to points within the polygon, the combine them together and zero-fill with `auk_zerofill()`.

+ auk users are welcome to submit issues on GitHub with bug reports or feature requests, or to [email me directly](https://github.com/CornellLabofOrnithology/auk/blob/88cf9a370adb8d7a106f07cd45003033c73edc8e/DESCRIPTION#L8).
+Should you be interested in contributing to auk, there is also a [vignette specifically for adding functionality to the package](https://docs.ropensci.org/auk/articles/development.html).